 It is normal for some teenagers to be introverted and shy.
 However, this often makes it difficult for them to socialize.
-If your teen appears to be socially awkward, it may make you wonder how to help your teenager make friends easily.
+If your teen appears to be socially awkward, you may want to look at strategies and techniques on how to help your teenager make friends easily.

-Scroll through to learn about other ways you can help your teenager open up to people and make friends.
+Scroll through to learn about some ways you can help your teenager open up to people and make friends.

 Simple Ways To Help Your Teen Make Friends Easily